anhcraft/QLDV/API.md

 - Authentication required
 - Note:
   + In order to execute the request, the requester must meet following requirements:
-    + The role group is Global Manager
+    + The role group is either Global Manager or root users
     + The role of the requester must be higher or equal to the `privacy` level
-    + As a consequence, only global managers can participate in editing posts, and who is secretary can hide a specific post from deputy secretary
   + When the `id` param is absent, this means "creating"; otherwise it means "updating"
 - Example request:
 ```json